-There are two implications in Rule 5-10, MPD Version Number Syntax, above.
+There are two implications in Rule 5-10, IEPD Version Number Syntax, above.
 The first is that in some cases this version scheme implies and confirms a chronology of releases.
 For example, a given product labeled version 2.3 must have been released before the same product labeled 2.3.1.
 Therefore, version 2.3.1 is more current than version 2.3.

 However, this is a multi-series version scheme, and chronological relationships exist only within a given series.
 So, for example, nothing can be said about a chronological relationship between versions 2.2.4 and 2.3.
 This is because version 2.2.4 is in a different series (i.e., 2.2) and could actually have been released after 2.3.
-Figure 5-2, Example versioning system, below, illustrates a system of versions that uses the numbering scheme of Rule 5-10, MPD Version Number Syntax, above.
+Figure 5-2, Example versioning system, below, illustrates a system of versions that uses the numbering scheme of Rule 5-10, IEPD Version Number Syntax, above.

 Figure 5-2: Example versioning system